Frequently asked questions

 EXCEPTION: If your child had received the same literacy instruction as we do and we will find it during his reading assessment.
 In this case, we will continue his lessons based on what he has learned

 We cannot afford your rate, but we need your help for our child who struggles to read, what should we do?

 We are well aware that a fairly large amount of students in our society struggles to read, spell and comprehend and many of them would learn to read, spell and comprehend much better if they have the help they need.

-responsibility of school and the Ministry of Education of Quebec and NOT parents, so our dear parents, do NOT blame yourself.
+responsibilities of school and the Ministry of Education of Quebec and NOT the parents' so our dear parents, do NOT blame yourself.